WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/glossary-primer.md

 __FIDO:__ An authentication method for secure two-factor authentication, managed by a hardware key.

-__GDPR:__ _General Data Protection Regulation._ A European set of rules that protect the data and privacy of individuals and that place restrictions on how others can use that data.
+__GDPR:__ _General Data Protection Regulation._ European laws that protect the data and privacy of individuals and that place restrictions on how others can use that data.

 __Holder:__ Someone who possesses credentials, usually (but not always) the subject of the credentials.